TUM-DSE/sys-lab/README.md

 - This practical lab is organized by the [Chair of Decentralized Systems Engineering](https://dse.in.tum.de/) at TU Munich.
 - Language: English
 - Type: Practical course
-- Module: IN0012, IN2106, IN212811
+- Module: IN2106 Master Practical Course
 - SWS: 6
 - ECTS Credits: 10
-- Prerequisites: As such we don’t have any compulsory pre-requisites, but we prefer students to be proficient in the basic concepts of operating systems, distributed systems, systems programming (C/C++/Rust), or equivalent background.
+- Prerequisites: This lab course is only for masters.
+As such we don’t have any compulsory pre-requisites, but we prefer students to be proficient in the basic concepts of operating systems, distributed systems, systems programming (C/C++/Rust), or equivalent background.
 - Preferred pre-requisite courses at TUM:
     -  IN0009 : Basic Principles: Operating Systems and System Software
     -  IN0010 : Introduction to Computer Networking and Distributed Systems